Ishanthr1/Dum-E/JOURNAL.md

 # Dum-E Build Journal

-Dum-E is a ~$400 voice-controlled autonomous mobile manipulator: a 6-DOF arm on a holonomic (mecanum) drive base, with stereo vision, natural-language control, and a personality system.
+DumE is a voice controlled autonomous mobile manipulator: a 6 DOF arm on a holonomic (mecanum) drive base, with stereo vision, natural language control, and a personality system.
 The chassis and arm are designed and built **from scratch** from individually sourced components.